-The Planet Bike Borealis Fall and Winter Full Finger glove is perfect for anyone cold weather cycling including bicycle commuting.
-Although a wool product it is still an excellent glove.
+The Planet Bike Borealis Fall and Winter Half Lobster glove is perfect for anyone cold weather cycling including bicycle commuting.
+Although not a wool product it is still an excellent glove.

-What is good about the Planet Bike Borealis Fall and Winter Full Finger Glove
+What is good about the Planet Bike Borealis Fall and Winter Half Lobster Glove

 Keeps you warm – your feet and hands get cold first when cycling.
 So these gloves offer a Hipora windproof and waterproof breathable liner to help keep your hands warm.